sanjaybasu/healthcare-ai-foundations/_chapters/chapter_05_deep_learning_healthcare.md

 $$\hat{y} = h(\mathbf{c}; \theta_h)$$

-where $\mathbf{c}$ represents concept predictions (e.g., presence of specific symptoms or image features) and $\hat{y}$ is the final prediction.
+where $$\mathbf{c}$$ represents concept predictions (e.g., presence of specific symptoms or image features) and $$\hat{y}$$ is the final prediction.
 This two-stage architecture enables intervention: clinicians can correct concept predictions if the model misidentifies concepts, improving final predictions.

 For equity, concept-based explanations help identify when models use spurious correlations rather than legitimate diagnostic features.
 If a pneumonia detector uses chest X-ray device type (portable vs. fixed) as a concept, this reveals potential bias rather than valid clinical reasoning.
 Monitoring concept usage across demographic groups can surface fairness issues: if concepts differ systematically between groups, the model may be using different reasoning paths that reflect training data biases.